What is hip arthrosis?

 Electrotherapy for patients with hip arthrosis

 Functional electrical stimulation represents an increasingly important and growing aspect of rehabilitation.
-Various programs include patient-specific settings.
+Various programmes include patient-specific settings.
 The stabilising and protective muscles on the hip joint can be stimulated to prevent muscle atrophy (muscle wasting), which is caused by an adaptive posture in everyday life or after surgery.

-The isolated stimulation of a muscle with simple muscle strengthening programs, the combined stimulation of several muscles in a specific motion sequence, or EMG-triggered stimulation may simplify and accelerate the treatment of hip arthrosis.
+The isolated stimulation of a muscle with simple muscle strengthening programmes, the combined stimulation of several muscles in a specific motion sequence, or EMG-triggered stimulation may simplify and accelerate the treatment of hip arthrosis.
 Electrotherapy thus provides valuable support in every phase of the treatment.